The combination of social media and predictive analytics could transform the way we assess leadership potential. But at what cost?

 How many times have you bought a gift for a loved one online?
 Perhaps you’re busy at work and don’t have time to go shopping.
 Or, if you’re anything like me, perhaps you’ve forgotten how soon a gift is due and you’re looking for a quick solution.
-Either way, you can select, buy, and pay for an item in less time than it does to walk to the shops.
+Either way, you can select, buy, and pay for an item in less time than it takes to walk to the shops.
 And every time you use it, the website becomes more intelligent.
 How many times have you been surprised by the accuracy of Amazon or Alibaba’s recommendations to you?
 I sometimes wonder whether Amazon knows my family better than I do!

 Now imagine that those algorithms could be used in executive search and leadership consulting, both for search firms and for candidates.
 Imagine that an algorithm in a database or on a social networking site could provide you with valuable information about cultural fit, required skills, and leadership traits.
 Or for candidates, imagine that a social networking site could provide you with a probability score for a promotion, based on various career and training opportunities available to you.